CigarsSmoker/Clone/Privacy-friendly-Chromium-settings.md

 ![Suggested settings](https://raw.githubusercontent.com/gorhill/uMatrix/master/doc/img/chromium-privacy-settings.png)

+To prevent _"New tab"_ from making any outbound network connection, you can select any search engine other then Google.

-When you select another search engine than the Google one, no outbound connections to Google servers will occur when you create a _"New tab"_ page.
-If ever you keep Google as the default search engine, you can still use µMatrix to prevent outbound connections.
+If ever you keep Google as the default search engine, you can still use µMatrix to prevent outbound connections from the _"New tab"_ page.

+Note that whatever you choose, you can always prefix your search in the address bar with the name of a specific search engine, press <Tab>, then type whatever search expression in order to use a specific search engine without having to change anything in _Settings_.